Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Introduction

-In this paper, we derive the one and two-layer SWQG\pl~model using the potentials.
-For one layer, this is an alternative form of the model of \citet{WarnEtAl_95} and V96.
-We explore its turbulent free decay, compared to the corresponding shallow water model.
+{The rest of the paper is organized as follows.
+In Section \ref{sec:single}, we rederive the one-layer SWQG\pl~model using the potentials, which is an alternative form of the model of \citet{WarnEtAl_95} and V96.} We explore its turbulent free decay, compared to the corresponding shallow water model.
 It is shown that SWQG\pl~captures the emergent negative vorticity skewness in the shallow water model.
 We also track the energy evolution.
-It is shown that while theoretical energy conservation law is lacking, the energy of SWQG\pl~is well-behaved and models the energy evolution of the shallow water model well.
-The one-layer study is contained in Section \ref{sec:single}.
-In Section \ref{sec:multi}, we extend the SWQG\pl~model to many layers for the first time.
+It is shown that while theoretical energy conservation law is lacking, the energy of SWQG\pl~models the energy evolution of the full shallow water model well.
+In Section \ref{sec:multi}, we extend the SWQG\pl~model to many layers.
 A simulation of a baroclinically unstable jet demonstrates SWQG\pl~can capture the vorticity asymmetry in two layers.
 Contrary to the results of the one-layer simulations, the two-layer simulation shows the initial baroclinic growth stage has a cyclonic bias for vorticity.
 It also shows patterns of vorticity and divergence similar to strain-driven fronts.
 The vortex stretching mechanism leads to the cyclonic vorticity bias.
 We conclude in Section \ref{sec:conclude} and discuss possible applications and extensions to the model.